 Water pressure is an impressive 8 gallons per minute.
 The dimensions are 8.5 x 13.8 x 20.3 inches

 It includes controls to maintain temperature and to prevent freezing.
 It monitors the incoming water temperature to maintain efficiency.

-If you are struggling to find a tankless water heater suitable for a particularly cold water grid, this system is set up for you.
-It can heat incoming water with temperatures as low as 37 degrees Fahrenheit at 1.9 gallons per minute.
+If you are struggling to find a heater suitable for a particularly cold water grid, this system is set up for you.
+It can heat incoming water to temperatures as low as 37 degrees Fahrenheit at 1.9 gallons per minute.